ChristianFJung/simple-github-buttons/README.md

 # simple-github-buttons

-This is a repo to hold a running list of buttons that can be used in a GitHub repo.
+This is a repo to hold a running list of buttons that can be used in a GitHub repo. s

 There are two ways to use these buttons.

-1. Copy and Paste the code below.
+1. Copy and Paste the markdown code below.

 2. Clone or download this repo and use [relative references](relativeReferences.md) .